 OpenClaw VPS Requirements: What Server Specs Do You Need?

-Publisher: Psychz Networks, May 15,2026OpenClaw can run on a Linux server or cloud VPS, but the right server size depends on how you plan to use it.
-A small VPS may be enough for testing, while an always-on OpenClaw deployment with browser automation, integrations, workspace files, logs, and background workflows should have more CPU, RAM, and storage headroom.
+Publisher: Psychz Networks, May 15,2026OpenClaw can run on a Linux server or cloud VPS, but the right VPS size depends on how you plan to use it.
+A small VPS can work for testing, while an always-on OpenClaw deployment with browser automation, integrations, workspace files, logs, and background workflows needs more CPU, RAM, storage, and network headroom.

-For most users, a practical starting point is a VPS with 2 vCPU, 8 GB RAM, and 40–80 GB NVMe storage.
-Heavier OpenClaw deployments, especially those using browser automation, multiple integrations, or several long-running workflows, should start closer to 4 vCPU, 16 GB RAM, and 80–160 GB NVMe storage.
+For most users, the recommended OpenClaw VPS starting point is 2 vCPU, 8 GB RAM, and 40-80 GB NVMe storage.
+For heavier browser automation, multiple integrations, larger workspaces, or business use, start closer to 4 vCPU, 16 GB RAM, and 80-160 GB NVMe storage.

 |---|---|---|---|---|